-Support to the MPO and its Committees 9124 \$460,186 Continued support to the meetings and activities of the MPO board and its committees.
-Work entailed • Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions • Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings as appropriate • Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics • Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners \$475,017 Tasks and work products generally remain the same from year to year, with variations to the level of effort based on the specific requests by the MPO and state and federal partners.
-Generally, the expected effort includes • Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics • Coordinating 3C planning and programming activities and programs • Coordinating with state and federal partners • Coordinating with neighboring MPOs • Supporting the Transportation Policy Task Force General Graphics 9224 \$309,500 Provide graphics support to the MPO and its member agencies.
-This includes Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating standards and proof all MPO products both printed and online Producing finished layouts of MPO Documents Creating other products that improve communication within the agency and its member agencies Produce accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assist in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Review accessibility requirements and current CTPS standards and processes Implement standards within memorandum and report templates \$314,000 Tasks and work products generally remain the same from year to year.
+and pre- and post-meeting logistics Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners

+Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 General Graphics 9224 \$309,500 Provide graphics support to the MPO and its member agencies.
+This includes Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating standards and proof all MPO products both printed and online Producing finished layouts of MPO Documents Creating other products that improve communication within the agency and its member agencies Produce accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assist in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Review accessibility requirements and current CTPS standards and processes Implement standards within memorandum and report templates \$314,000 Tasks and work pro year to year.
 General Editorial 9724 \$230,000 Provide editorial support to the MPO staff.
 Review public-facing documents and make revisions to correct grammar and formatting, improve clarity and organization, and maintain consistent style.
 Products reviewed include certification plans, reports, memoranda, work scopes, meeting minutes, presentations, job advertisements, and other materials as required.
 Maintain and update document templates for use in the creation of accessible documents.
-Set editorial standards and maintain the CTPS Editorial Style Guide for staff's use. \$233,000 Tasks and work products generally remain the same year to year.
+Set editorial standards and maintain the CTPS Editorial Style Guide for staff's use. \$233,000 Tasks and work pro roducts generally remain the same from products generally remain the same year to year.

-Transit Working Group Support 8924 \$22,500.00 Hosted four working group meetings and a series of small discussion groups ("coffee chats") and managed pre- and post-meeting communications and logistics Updated the MPO about Transit Working Group development and activities Updated the Transit Working Group web page Summarized meeting discussions Hosted a forum on microtransit in cooperation with MAPC and the MBTA Advisory Board Researched topics and issues that may be relevant to future Transit Working Group meetings \$23,000 Host quarterly working group meetings Host one to two coffee chats per month Host one-off additional events as proposed Manage pre- and post-meeting logistics Develop materials and resources to support working group meeting and activities, as needed Provide updates to the MPO about the transit working group Support communication for and about the group using email, social media, and the MPO website Prepare documentation about pilot working group meetings, activities, and participant feedback for the MPO Support to the MPO and its 3C Process \$1,022,186 \$1,045,017 Support to the MPO and its 3C Process Subtota \$4,922,017
+Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 F Transit Working Group Support 8924 \$22,500 Hosted four working group meetings and a series of small discussion groups ("coffee chats") and managed pre- and post-meeting communications and logistics Updated the MPO about Transit Working Group development and activities Updated the Transit Working Group web page Summarized meeting discussions Hosted a forum on microtransit in cooperation with MAPC and the MBTA Advisory Board Researched topics and issues that may be relevant to future Transit Working Group meetings \$23,000 Host quarterly Host one to tw Host one-off a Manage pre- a Develop mate meeting and a Provide updat Support comm email, social m Prepare docum activities, and Support to the MPO and its 3C Process \$1,022,186 \$1,045,017 Support to the MPO and its 3C Process Subtotal \$4,922,017

-^{}Indicates that program fulfills Federal Highway Administration Complete Streets requirement
+Indicates that program fulfills Federal Highway Administration Complete Streets requirement.